PrincetonUniversity/removing_tedium/05_symbolic_links/README.md

 ## How to remove a symbolic link

-*IMPORTANT*: To remove a symbolic link use, for example, `$ rm prj`.
-Do not include a trailing slash after the symbolic link name.
+To remove a symbolic link use, for example, `$ unlink prj`.

 ## Using an Alias